dolphin-emu/dolphin/Readme.md

 # Specifies arguments for the 'make' command.
 Can be blank.
 makeArgs=

 # The path to your machine's Git executable.
-Will autodetect if blank.
+Will autodetect if blank (on Linux only).
 gitPath=

+# The path to the CMake executable.
+Will autodetect if blank (on Linux only).
+cmakePath=

 # The path to the extracted NDK package.
-Will autodetect if blank.
+Will autodetect if blank (on Linux only).
 ndkPath=

-# The path to the CMake executable.
-Will autodetect if blank.
-cmakePath=
 ```

 If you prefer, you can run the CMake step manually, and it will copy the resulting